microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/crosstenantaccesspolicyconfigurationdefault.md

 ## JSON representation

-The following is a JSON representation of the resource.
+Below is a JSON representation of the resource.
 <!-- {
   "blockType": "resource",
   "keyProperty": "id",